 Are Fireflies Beneficial?

 Adult fireflies are very common in gardens.
 In fact, even those living in larger cities have likely encountered this insect as the sun has started to set.
 Adult fireflies are those which are most easily identified.
-More specifically, male lightning bugs are typically
+More specifically, male lightning bugs are typically the ones seen flying throughout the garden.
+As they glow, they actively seek female bugs.

 The female will then “answer” with her own signal.
 Though adults are most common, larval fireflies also exist in the garden.
 As with any insect, the garden will be impacted in different ways depending upon their growth cycle.

 Adult fireflies feed on plant nectar in the garden.
 While these flying insects may sometimes assist with pollination, it is unlikely that it is reliable to count on lightning bugs as pest management.
-Though the adult lightning bugs do not feed on garden insects, this does not mean there are no benefits of fireflies.
+Though the adult lightning bugs do not feed on garden insects, this does not mean there are no benefits to fireflies.

 Do Fireflies Kill Pests?